 My article, Four Cuban Cocktails that Circled the Globe, first appeared in The New Worlder.

-Daiquiri, Mojito, Cuba Libre and Canchanchara — cocktails that conjure up images of swaying palm trees, balmy breezes and rhythmic island music.
+Daiquiri, Mojito, Cuba Libre and Canchanchara — all Cuban beverages and cocktails that conjure up images of swaying palm trees, balmy breezes and rhythmic island music.
 With origins in Cuba and rum as the common ingredient, all four Cuban cocktails have made their way into bars around the world, but their individual histories and how they catapulted to global fame might surprise.

 Rum was first produced by African-born Caribbean slaves as they made fermented molasses from sugarcane, and fermentation produces a crude rum which eventually evolves into the aged liquid used in these now-famous Cuban cocktails.
 As a primer on Cuba’s most famous export, we take a closer look at each rum cocktail, how it originated, and how it made its way into the hearts and cocktail glasses the world over.